freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 380.1

-Use the command without any flags.
+Use the command without any flags to see if the numbers are the same.

 #### HINTS